Expansion of Macedonia under Philip II: Philip's accession

 In 360 BC, the Macedonian army under Perdiccas III had been defeated in battle by the Illyrians; Perdiccas and 4,000 troops had been killed.
 The Illyrians prepared to invade Macedon; meanwhile, the Paionians were ravaging Macedonian territory, the Thracians were preparing to invade in support of the pretender Pausanias, as were the Athenians, in support of a different pretender, Argeus.
 In short, Macedon was in another of its periodic crises.

 The nominal heir of Perdiccas, his son Amyntas IV, was at this time still an infant.
-Philip, the sole surviving son of Amyntas III, was the obvious candidate to rule Macedon and was acclaimed by the army, probably as king.
+Philip, the oldest surviving son of Amyntas III, was the obvious candidate to rule Macedon and was acclaimed by the army, probably as king.
 It is also possible that he was initially acclaimed as regent for his nephew Amyntas IV, and later usurped the throne, although if so, he did not harm Amyntas.
 Either way, Philip II became king by 359 BC, and began energetically attempting to save Macedon from destruction.